-I provide quality legal services at affordable rates, and offer flat-fee value billing on many matters.
+I provide quality legal services at affordable rates, and can offer flat-fee value billing on many matters.
 While I don't post rates online, you will find them quite reasonable for my level of experience.
 Perhaps more importantly, I work with clients to set cost targets, and tell them if a matter begins to approach a budget cap.
 I keep my rates down by keeping overhead low, staying current on workflow technologies, and focusing on being an excellent lawyer for a limited number of clients.

 What Sets You Apart?

 As an attorney, my clients say they value my ability to give practical legal advice taking into account a real world business perspective.
 I'm easy to work with, and help build workable solutions.
 I want my clients to succeed, and I know that a one-sized-fits-all approach to the practice of law is not what most businesses are looking for in their attorney.
 As psychologist Abraham Maslow put it, “I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”
 I approach every legal problem with a fresh set of eyes.

 As a mediator, my unique work experience (both legal and non-legal) allows me to understand and clearly communicate a variety of interests and goals.
 As a peace officer, I learned how to deal with high-stress and often emotional situations.
 As a business owner, I came to understand the relentless challenges all businesses face.
 As a lawyer, I am well aware of the legal options (and associated costs) that people may pursue if they don’t feel they have a choice.
 These perspectives allow me to work with mediation clients in a productive, fair, and impartial manner.

 Can We Get Help Before a Problem Arises?